-- 1. Disconnect the power cable. - 2.
+- 1. Disconnect the power cable or if using PoE, disconnect the network cable. - 2.
 Press and hold the Control button while reconnecting power. - 3.
-Keep the Control button pressed until the Status Indicator color changes to amber (this may take up to 15 seconds). - 4.
+Keep the Control button pressed until the Status indicator color changes to amber (this may take up to 15 seconds). - 4.
 Release the Control button. - 5.
-When the Status Indicator changes to green (which may take up to 1 minute), the process is complete and the camera has been reset.
+When the Status indicator changes to green (which may take up to 1 minute), the process is complete and the camera has been reset.
 The unit now has the default IP address 192.168.0.90